bpsong/pdfdoc_extraction/docs/user_guide.md

 - Deleting old status files is safe; they are used for history and diagnostics.

 ---

+### 4.11.
+Config Check Validation Tool

+**Audience:** Administrators (end users should contact an administrator if configuration changes are required).

+The `config-check` utility lives under `tools/config_check` and validates `config.yaml` before you deploy or restart services.
+Run it whenever you modify tasks, pipelines, or environment-specific paths--especially after applying workflow updates from product tasks 13-19.

+**Core workflow**
+- Use `C:\Windows\System32\cmd.exe` or PowerShell from the project root.
+- Execute `C:\Python313\python.exe -m tools.config_check validate --config config.yaml --base-dir .` to lint the active configuration.
+- Pass `--format json` when you need machine-readable output for ticket attachments or CI logs.
+- Treat exit code `0` as success, `1` as blocking errors, and `2` as warnings that still need follow-up.

+**When to escalate**
+- Review `tools/config_check/README.md` for CLI flag details and examples.
+- Cross-reference `docs/config_check_troubleshooting.md` to resolve the common findings surfaced by tasks 13-19 (credential gaps, storage overrides, token mismatches, and similar issues).
+- If end users report workflow failures, run the validator before redeploying--most misconfigurations are caught here without rerunning full jobs.

+Administrators should share validator output with end users only when requesting missing information (for example, credential placeholders or directory paths).
+End users do not need to run the tool directly but should know that configuration changes will be certified via `config-check` before they go live.

 ## 5. Frequently Asked Questions (FAQ)